sainclersilva/ifood/README.md

 - Then open the file **feast_step.ipynb** (http://localhost:8888/notebooks/feast_step.ipynb).
 - Now, just execute each command in the notebook to see the results.

-### 10. Running the API - FastAPI and Swagger Documentation
+### 10. Running the API - FastAPI and access Swagger Documentation

 - Run the following command in PyCharm's integrated terminal (make sure you are in the <api> directory of the project, where the API's main.py file is located):